keirhamilton/Moon/about/index.md

 _USF & Patel College of Global Sustainability_: Arbor Day Ceremony - Spoke on the importance of crowdsourcing data through an iOS application, <a href="http://tampatreemap.usf.edu/">Tampa Tree Map</a>

 ## Publications

+_Accuracy of volunteer-derived inventory data from a single-day crowd-sourcing event._ (Submitted for Initial Review)

 ## Relevant Coursework